-Daily Standup meetings, also known as daily “Huddles,” are a tool for focusing a team on their work for the day.
+Daily Standup meetings, also known as daily “Huddles,” are a tool that Project Managers will often use to focusing a team on their work for the day.
 Standups are well known in the lean world – often in a manufacturing setting where production teams would literally stand around a white board or message board and align on their priorities.
 These meetings are also well known in Agile environments, where Scrum or Kanban teams gather to review their priorities and commitments to each other.

 Standups, whether held in person or virtually, are designed to be short – hence the standing format.